-Credit Suisse recently published a study comparing the wealth (net worth) of average adults (as private individuals, i.e. not the wealth of the whole country divided by its population) in different countries, and the differences are stunning.
-Switzerland leads the chart with staggering 567,000 dollars, and the only other European nations with values over 300,000 are Iceland, Norway, United Kingdom, Sweden, and Luxembourg.
+Credit Suisse recently published its annual wealth report comparing the wealth (net worth) of adults (as private individuals, i.e. not the wealth of the whole country divided by its population) in different countries.